joseesco24/sar_core_ms/readme.md

 ## Description

-The SAR Core Modulith is the incharge of provide some of the most important capabilities of the SAR system, as wastes collect request management, waste management and clients management.
+The SAR Core Microservice is the incharge of provide some of the most important capabilities of the SAR system, as wastes collect request management, waste management and clients management.

 ## Context